group land buys

 Stage 3: We have already organized and carried out a group buy.
 Now there are multiple owners, each with personal homestead lots, and the property development fund is mostly or fully funded.
 There may or may not be shares of this property available for sale.

 10 investors purchased a Mercedes Unimog 416 dump truck with 3 cubic meter capacity.
-There are currently 2 shares for sale, for 10% and $1600 each.
+There is currently 1 share for sale, a 10% share for $1600.
 Email us for inquiries.

 In 2020, we organized a group purchase of a Hyundi Robex R55-7 mini-excavator that we rent to various projects.
 If any shares become available for sale, they will be posted here.